//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 For exhibitors who commit early to NAESE Year 1.

 Limited slots.
 Permanent recognition.
-Year-1-specific benefits.
+Year 1-specific benefits.

-What First Signal Exhibitors get
+What First Signal Exhibitors get, permanently:

 • Distinctive Founding Exhibitor badge designation for booth staff

-• Listing as a First Signal Exhibitor on the NAESE website
+• Listing as a First Signal Exhibitor on the NAESE website and NAESE Backpack expo portal

-• Highlight in the printed program guide (if produced)
+• Highlight in any printed collateral

 First Signal status is limited, permanent, and non-recurring.
 Once the window closes, it never reopens.
-Pricing advantages and Year-1-only swag don't carry into future years — but, the recognition does.
+Pricing advantages and Year 1-only swag don't carry into future years — but, the recognition does.

 First Signal status does not affect booth placement, programming decisions, or awards.
 It is recognition for early commitment, not preferential treatment.